This is how the STP works

 The STP would not be able to do its work without the voluntary help of many people.
 Thus, the regional groups are an important and irreplaceable part of our human rights organization.
 There are voluntary regional groups of the STP in 15 cities throughout Germany.
 These groups – which are supported by the STP’s board and the main office – organize information events and vigils.
 Further, they bring about creative initiatives to raise funds for projects and campaigns.
 The regional groups are obliged to follow a special statute that governs their position and the scope of their activities.
 Every year, all members of the regional groups are invited to take part in the Regional Group Meeting.

 Our organizational structure is governed by our statute, while the basic program covers the fundamental ideas and guidelines of the STP.
-Moreover, the rules of procedure of the General Assembly organize our annual general meetings.
-All are available for download in German here:
+Both are available in German for download here:

 Every year, on occasion of the meeting of the General Assembly, we publish a work report.
 The reports of the recent years can be downloaded here (only available in German):